sjchan-ds/RepData_PeerAssessment1/PA1_template.md

 ```

 **The mean and the median total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup> and1.0766189 &times; 10<sup>4</sup>.
 The impact of imputing missing data on the estimates of the total
-daily number of steps is very small.**
+daily number of steps is not scientific significant.**

 **------------------------------------------------------------------------------------------------------------**